jasonraimondi/url-to-png/README.md

 docker-compose up
 ```

-If you want to serve via node locally, you will need to update [app.module.ts](./src/app.module.ts) to point CouchDB to `localhost:5984` instead of `couchdb:5984`
+If you want to serve via node locally:

 ```
 npm install